sami-chaaban/Tracy/README.md

    * **Magenta circle:** fitted spot (radius = 2σ).
 2. Hover over the inset to view a 3D fit (scroll to zoom, drag to rotate).
 3. Hold `r` + scroll (or use **Spot » Search Radius**) to adjust the search radius.
-4. Navigate frames with the slider under the movie.
-5. The pixel intensity histogram updates for the current search window; see [Pixel Intensity Histogram](#pixel-intensity-histogram) for details.
+4. The pixel intensity histogram updates for the current search window; see [Pixel Intensity Histogram](#pixel-intensity-histogram) for details.

-> The **spot histogram** shows intensities in the search area and highlights values in the spot.
 > Inset size can be changed under **View » Inset size** (or right-click inset); this only affects visualization and does not change calculations.
 > Use **View » Inset** to show or hide the inset panel (or right-click inset).